 How do I find available homes for sale?

 You might be looking at this data and thinking, “That’s nice but what if I can’t find a new home to buy?”
 Activity is still up in most markets but inventory is still sitting at a historic low of 2.4 months as homeowners are reluctant to list their homes on the market.
 If you’re looking to buy a new home, it’s difficult to start when there’s not a lot listed!

 This is where your real estate agent comes in.
 Through their networks and agency connections, they have access to “hidden inventory” (homes that are coming to the market but not listed yet) and can help you hunt for what’s available and negotiate a good sale price for you.
 Use your agent as an inventory resource and you might be surprised by what they can find for you!

 Should I buy a new home?
 Historically low interest rates and rising home values have only strengthened the argument for buying and selling in this market.
 Combined with rapidly shrinking inventory, the housing market has become competitive for buyers.
 However, this time of year could work in buyers’ favor.
-Any sellers who have their homes on the market right now are likely hoping to sell before the end-of-year holiday blitz.
+Any sellers who have their homes on the market right now are likely hoping to sell before school is back in session and the end-of-year holiday blitz begins.

 Wondering how you can buy a new house and sell your old one at the same time in this market?
 Our guide will help you determine if you should buy a new home first or sell your old home first and which strategy works best for you.